 - Do this at least once a day until the wound or burn heals.
 Make a new batch of paste if necessary.

 Why should I grow Garden Purslane?

 Ancient doctors already knew about the effectiveness of this plant to in helping cure numerous health problems of the body.
 Current medical research is slowly but continuously providing proof for this.
 Furthermore, this plant is considered a weed in many areas.
-This show how easy it can be to grow this.
-In the natural environment, purslane can thrive even in places with low water and nutrients.
+So it grows easily n the natural environment.
+Purslane can thrive even in places with low water and nutrients.
 So cultivating this would not be much of a problem.
 This very versatile, highly-nutritious but low-maintenance plant deserves a place in the condo-farm.

 How to hydro grow Garden Purslane

 You can grow this plant form seeds.
 Just spead several black seend in nursery pot.

 The easier way is to pick serveral stems from neerby low and put it in the condot-farm system.
 As a tough wild weed it will grow fast and supply you with steady leaves to eat in your salad.

 Purslane Weed (Portulaca oleracea): A Prospective Plant Source of Nutrition, Omega-3 Fatty Acid, and Antioxidant Attributes

 The Scientific World Journal, vol. 2014, Article ID 951019, 6 pages, 2014.